microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 > **Note**: You may be prompted to choose a subscription after the above mentioned step in case you have multiple subscriptions associated with your account.

 18. You will now be prompted to enter the resource group name in the Azure Cloud Shell window.
-Enter the name of the resource group that you created in [Task 1](#task-1-create-a-resource-group-in-azure) above (Synapse-WWI-Lab).
+Enter the name of the resource group that you created in [Task 1](#task-1-create-a-resource-group-in-azure) - 'Synapse-WWI-Lab'.

      ![Enter the resource group name](media/RG-Name-Screen10.png)

-19. You will get another code to authenticate an Azure PowerShell script for creating reports in Power BI. **Copy** the code.
+19. You will get another code to authenticate Power BI gateway. **Copy** the code.
 20. **Click** the link (https://microsoft.com/devicelogin).
 21. A new browser window will launch. **Paste** the code that you copied from the shell in step 17.